andornaut/statezero/README.md

 Statezero ships with two actions:

-`setState(filter, value)`, where "filter" is a string path in dot notation.
+`setState(selector, value)`, where "selector" is a string path in dot notation.
-If "filter" is undefined, null or empty-string then the entire state is replaced by the supplied "value".
+If "selector" is undefined, null or empty-string then the entire state is replaced by the supplied "value".

-`setImmutableState(filter, obj)`, where "filter" is a string path in dot notation.
+`setImmutableState(selector, obj)`, where "selector" is a string path in dot notation.
-"filter" must be a non-empty string and "obj" must be plain object.
+"selector" must be a non-empty string and "obj" must be plain object.

 ```javascript
 const incrementCount = action(({ commit, state }) => {